rayanfer32/easy_github/readme.md

 #then do <modifying>
 ```

-#if u get struck somewhere
-# check this out!
+# if u get struck somewhere,check this out!
-#Very clean
+## i learned from here!
 https://kbroman.org/github_tutorial/pages/init.html

 git pull --help

 https://github.community/t5/How-to-use-Git-and-GitHub/How-to-deal-with-quot-refusing-to-merge-unrelated-histories-quot/td-p/12619

-# always remember to pull(sync) with the repo from the github before modifying it!!
+# Always remember to pull(sync) with the repo from the github before modifying it!!